gadhvirushiraj/ekaant/README.md

 *We believe that meditaion is journey that must we navigated by the person himself/ herself, the enjoyment you get achieving new stages of meditaion is the absolute.
 We want everyone to have this absolute experience.*

 ---
-### Current Application State
----
- Currently, Ekaant offers individuals a platform to monitor their regular meditation progress.
-With the option to play soothing music in the background, it aids in developing a comfortable frame of mind for meditation.

----
-### Current Features
+## 🚀 Features

-- Meditaion Status Calendar
+- Meditaion Status Calendar :calendar:
-- Streak Counter
+- Streak Counter :hourglass:
-- Background Music Player and Selector
+- Background Music Player and Selector :headphones:
-- Start / End Music Player and Selector
+- Start / End Music Player and Selector :radio:
-- Day Goal Progress Indicator
+- Day Goal Progress Indicator :chart_with_upwards_trend:

-### Newly Added Features in Realease
+### 📦 Newly Added Features in Realease

-- Breathing Excercise Option
+- Breathing Excercise Option :massage:
-- Vibration Guide for Breathing Excercise
+- Vibration Guide for Breathing Excercise :vibration_mode:

-### Working on ....
+### 🧗 Working on ....

-- Notification on day goal achievement status
+- [ ] Notification on day goal achievement status
-- More background sounds
+- [ ] More background sounds